tyc/successfulunittest/manuscript/Let_Get_Testing.md

 | `don't care`       | `FALSE`                | `FALSE`            | `FALSE`      |
 | `don't care`       | `dont't care`          | `TRUE`             | `FALSE`      |

+Instead of a reinit flag, there could also be a counter in the mock function to count the number of times it has been called.
+This is check that the PWM peripheral is initialised the correct number of times.

 ## Test Script for `init_pwm_if()`